Queen Elizabeth national park

 Geography:

-Queen Elizabeth National Park is situated in the Western Rift Valley, between Lake Edward and Lake George.
-It is bordered by the Rwenzori Mountains to the north and the Kigezi Game Reserve to the south.
-The park's landscape is characterized by rolling savannah grasslands, wetlands, and acacia woodlands, with the occasional patches of tropical rainforest.
+Queen Elizabeth National Park is in the Western Rift Valley, between Lake Edward and Lake George.
+The park’s landscape has savannah grasslands, wetlands, and acacia woodlands, with the occasional patches of tropical rainforest.

 Wildlife: